craigw/htmldoc/README.txt

     p << "/var/doc/file2.html"

     p << @report.to_html
-    p << "Some other text that will be incorporated to the report"
+    p << "Some other text that will be incorporated in the report"

     p.footer ".1."